SheCodesAustralia/multicoder-turtorial/content/World/2_creating_obstacles.md

 ```

 This code creates a template for obstacles.
-It is what defines how big an obstacles should appear on the screen, and how to get to it's final position.
+It is what defines how big an obstacles should appear on the screen, and how to get to its final position.

 The next bit of code is what fills in the blanks for the template (e.g. where on the screen to go and what shape it should be) and actually creates the obstacles.